Rethinking Bivariate Causal Discovery Through the Lens of Exchangeability: Synthetic Dataset

 \subsection{Motivation and Objectives}

-The creation of this synthetic dataset of cause–effect pairs fulfills two objectives simultaneously: \begin{itemize} \item \textbf{Provide an additional, valid dataset for testing new methods:} as noted in Subsection \ref{Tübingen_intro}, the Tübingen dataset remains the sole real-world benchmark for causal discovery.
+This section describes the creation of a synthetic dataset of cause-effect pairs, generated by following the hierarchical version of the Causal de Finetti representation theorem, expressed in Equation \eqref{hier_exc_eq}.
+The creation of this synthetic dataset aims to fulfill the two following objectives simultaneously: \begin{itemize} \item Showcasing the central role of exchangeability in causal discovery, achieved by generating samples according to the hierarchical version of the Causal de Finetti theorem in Equation \eqref{hier_exc_eq}.
+By doing so, if this dataset is able to match real-world dependency structures, it serves as further confirmation that exchangeable (and not necessarily i.i.d.) distributions are a core concept for causal discovery. \item Providing an additional, valid dataset for testing new causal discovery methods.
+As noted in Subsection \ref{Tübingen_intro}, the Tübingen dataset remains the sole real-world benchmark for bivariate causal discovery.
 Existing synthetic datasets, in contrast, are used only to evaluate method validity under particular assumptions.
 The goal of our dataset is to offer a properly constructed synthetic resource for method analysis.
-We propose using it complementarily alongside the Tübingen dataset: since it is synthetic, it allows for far greater precision (examples can be generated as needed) and excludes certain questionable instances (see Subsection \ref{Tübingen_analysis} regarding time-series examples and independence considerations). \item \textbf{Showcasing the central role of exchangeability in causal discovery:} this dataset is created with a focus on exchangeability.
-This is achieved by generating samples according to the Causal de Finetti theorem (see Subsection \ref{cdfref}).
-With the goal of ensuring exchangeability takes central stage in our dataset, we randomize the choice of both prior distributions and causal functions across different examples, using widely accepted classes.
-Therefore, by doing so, we aim at showing that if this dataset is able to mimic the real-world dynamics, then exchangeable (not i.i.d.) distributions must be at the center of causal discovery. \end{itemize} To guarantee both objectives above, it is necessary to demonstrate that the dataset is valid.
+We propose using it complementarily alongside the Tübingen dataset, with its synthetic nature allowing for far greater precision (since arbitrary numbers of examples can be generated as needed). \end{itemize} To guarantee both objectives above, it is necessary to demonstrate that the dataset is valid.
 In other words, it must be shown to be representative of real-world scenarios.
 Because the only available real-world reference is the Tübingen dataset, this can be achieved by demonstrating that various state-of-the-art methods produce very similar results on both the Tübingen dataset and the proposed synthetic dataset.